Age Verification

 See also

-• Strassenstrich — Offering sexual services in public streets.
+• Strassenstrich — Offering sexual services on public streets.

-• Verrichtungsbox — Supervised, safe facility for street prostitution with structurally separate boxes for car traffic.
+• Verrichtungsbox — A supervised, secure facility for street prostitution with physically separated booths for vehicle traffic.

-• Salon — Establishment with several sex workers under one roof, often with reception and security staff.
+• Salon — An establishment with several sex workers under one roof, often staffed by receptionists and security personnel.